Isn’t it obvious?

 After decades of research and planning in conjunction with some of the world’s greatest violin players, the result is a model violin with an unsurpassed tone, response, and playability.

 Remember that it is not necessary for you to buy a million-dollar Strad to have a very fine sounding instrument.
 Over the years, the art of violin making at a high level has become more accessible to everyone, which has resulted in great violins from newer brands (at lower prices), in addition to the traditional brands.

 If you are debating on what brand to choose or what model to pick, the list above is a good starting point.
+If you are considering an unknown brand learn the telltale signs of a cheap violin, so that you can be sure you do not end up with a substandard instrument.
 We hope you get along with your new violin!